 Vols to face off against Georgia on WVLT

+You can tune in to WVLT at 3:30 p.m. this Saturday for all the action.

 KNOXVILLE, Tenn.
-(WVLT) - The Tennessee Vols will take on the Georgia Bulldogs on CBS here on WVLT on Nov.
+(WVLT) - The Tennessee Vols will take on the No. 1 Georgia Bulldogs on CBS here on WVLT Nov.
 13.

 The game will mark five years since the Vols have taken a win over the Bulldogs, but with the team under new leadership, that could change.
 The game will also be hosted here in Knoxville.